-Trick question, once again the best option here is both choices.
-Since the whole reason for backing up data is to recover from a disaster, it?s vital to back up images as well.
+Once again, the best option here is both choices.
+Since the whole reason for backing up data is to recover from a disaster, it’s vital to back up images as well.
 Your data is important, but the image backups will enable you to deploy replacements for machines much faster.
 This is key when resuming business operations quickly after a disaster.
 Image backups are also handy for recovering from a crashed server or a virus infection.

 Clare Computer Solutions understands that every business is different.
 We can help you choose a backup and disaster recovery scheme that will fit your needs and your budget.
 Contact us to get started.